Welcome to today's edition of the Rush 24-7 podcast.

 This is a great story.

-Last week, the big news was that all these Hollywood liberals, and not just any old Hollywood liberals, but women who've shattered the glass ceiling and fabulously talented gay producers were all doing these race jokes about Obama.
+Last week, the big news was that all these Hollywood liberals, and not just any old Hollywood liberals, but women who shattered the glass ceiling and fabulously talented gay producers were all doing these race jokes about Obama.

 And actually, not even sophisticated race jokes, but about as crude and banal race jokes as you can imagine.

-But what it confirmed is that all these, like, bitchy little gay producers and female studio heads, they all recognize that things like the butler are unwatchable, affirmative action drivel that you're only making to get points with the identity group crowd.
+But what it confirmed is that all these like bitchy little gay producers and female studio heads, they all recognize that things like the butler are unwatchable affirmative action drivel that you're only making to get points with the identity group crowd.

 Anyway, they all know that.